Seminole Gulf Railway: History

 Once the land boom was underway, the ACL partnered with a number of local businessmen including advertising entrepreneur Barron Collier, who owned large amounts of land in the newly created Collier County.
 Through this partnership, they acquired the dormant charter of the unbuilt Fort Myers Southern Railroad and used it to extend the line from Fort Myers further south into Collier County.
 The line reached Bonita Springs by late 1925 where a depot was built just south of the Imperial River (the depot has since been demolished but the depot's platform and siding still remain near Riverside Park).
 The line was further extended to Naples by December 1926, and to Collier City on Marco Island in mid 1927.
-At the same time, the Seaboard Air Line Railroad (SAL) was building a competing line from Fort Ogden to Fort Myers and Naples via their Seaboard-All Florida Railway subsidiary.
+At the same time, the Seaboard Air Line Railroad (SAL) was building a competing line from Fort Ogden to Fort Myers and Naples.
 SAL's service to Naples commenced eleven days after the ACL, though SAL discontinued service to Naples by 1942.
 By 1944, the Atlantic Coast Line abandoned the line to Marco Island, and extended the remaining track from near Vanderbilt Beach down the ex-SAL right of way to the SAL's former passenger depot on Fifth Avenue South.

 The Atlantic Coast Line relocated its freight yard from downtown Fort Myers to its current location south of Hanson Street in 1960.

 The Atlantic Coast Line became the Seaboard Coast Line Railroad (SCL) in 1967 after merging with the Seaboard Air Line, its former rival.
 The Baker Spur just north of San Carlos Park was then built in 1973.
 The Baker Spur would extend beyond the route of Interstate 75 to serve rock mines in eastern Lee County on land owned by the Atlantic Land and Improvement Company (known today as Alico, Inc.), which at one point had been a subsidiary of the Atlantic Coast Line Railroad and was the holding company for its real estate division.
 Seminole Gulf abandoned the easternmost three miles of the Baker Spur in 1994.

 Intercity passenger service to Southwest Florida was discontinued in 1971 upon the creation of Amtrak, who opted not to serve Southwest Florida.
 In 1975, Seaboard Coast Line sold the Fort Myers passenger depot to the city of Fort Myers.
 In 1977, the swing bridge over the Caloosahatchee River was replaced by the current bascule bridge.

-In 1979, tracks into downtown Naples were removed and the line was cut back to its current terminus in North Naples, a year before Seaboard Coast Line would become CSX (nine years before Seminole Gulf would begin operating it).
+In early 1980, tracks into downtown Naples were removed and the line was cut back to its current terminus in North Naples.
+The area around the line's new terminus in North Naples was subsequently developed into the Rail Head Industrial Park.
+Seminole Gulf began operating the line seven years later.